My small part

 Recently I

-have seen irritating grammatical howlers appearing in British auction catalogues,
+have seen irritating grammatical howlers appearing in British auction

-should at least in part be scholarly publications.
+from what should at least in part be scholarly publications.
 It’s for

 its: It’s